blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 </Note>

-This project is a [downtime prevention](https://blues.com/downtime-prevention/) reference design that turns an industrial centrifugal pump into a predictively-maintained, remotely-monitored asset by reading what the pump's existing **VFD** (variable frequency drive) already knows about itself — over **Modbus RTU**, on a real industrial **PLC** (programmable logic controller), with a cellular [Notecard](https://shop.blues.com/products/notecard-cellular?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) for the uplink.
+This project is a [downtime prevention](https://blues.com/downtime-prevention/) reference design that turns an industrial centrifugal pump into a predictively-maintained, remotely-monitored asset by reading what the pump's existing **VFD (variable frequency drive)** already knows about itself over **Modbus RTU**, on a real industrial **PLC** (programmable logic controller), with a cellular [Notecard](https://shop.blues.com/products/notecard-cellular?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) for the data uplink.

 ## 1. Project Overview

 **The problem.** Industrial centrifugal pumps almost universally run behind a VFD.
 Modern drives from ABB, Yaskawa, Danfoss, and Schneider all expose the pump's operating telemetry through Modbus holding registers — motor current, output frequency, output torque, drive temperature, runtime hours, active fault code, and almost nobody reads them.
 The VFD is sitting in the cabinet doing the work; the data is right there.
 What's missing is the network path off the plant floor.

 A failing pump rarely just stops.
 It signals first: motor current can shift at constant frequency as bearing drag, fouling, valve position, fluid viscosity, or impeller condition change the load on the drive.
 Transient electrical faults can cluster on a stressed contactor or in a cavitating hydraulic regime.
-Actual runtime can drift above expected duty cycle as a downstream valve fouls and the pump runs longer to do the same work.
-None of these telemetry shifts are *diagnostic* by themselves, but they are leading indicators a maintenance team would happily act on a week early.
+Actual runtime can drift above expected duty cycle as a downstream valve fouls and the pump runs longer to do the same work. *None of these telemetry shifts are diagnostic by themselves*, but they are leading indicators a maintenance team would happily act on a week early.
 This project is the device that catches those anomalies and routes them out, before a tank runs dry on a Saturday night.
-See the [Signal limitations](#12-limitations-and-next-steps) Note for what this telemetry can and cannot conclude.
+See the [Signal limitations](#12-limitations-and-next-steps) note for what this telemetry can and cannot conclude.

-**Why Notecard.** Pump rooms sit on isolated **OT** (operational technology) networks where corporate WiFi is off-limits for instrumentation by plant policy, and retrofitting a separate OT-friendly access point per pump is unrealistic.
+**Why Notecard.** Pump rooms sit on isolated OT (operational technology) networks where corporate WiFi is off-limits for instrumentation by plant policy, and retrofitting a separate OT-friendly access point per pump is unrealistic.
 Cellular removes the dependency on plant LAN credentials, VLAN provisioning, site WiFi, or a local gateway.
 (Some sites will still require OT/security review before *any* wireless instrumentation is allowed; the device just doesn't need access to the plant network itself.)
-The Notecard's prepaid global cellular service means the same firmware and architecture deploys across regions — choose the matching Wireless for OPTA cellular variant for the deployment geography.
+The Notecard's bundled global cellular data and service means the same firmware and architecture deploys across regions — choose the matching [Blues Wireless for OPTA](https://shop.blues.com/products/wireless-for-opta?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) cellular variant for the deployment geography.
 WiFi remains as an opportunistic fallback for the rare site that *can* offer a rooftop AP, without compromising the cellular-first model.

 <NewToBlues/>

 **Why OPTA.** This is exactly the sweet spot for Wireless for OPTA: a real industrial PLC reading a real industrial Modbus device, with no PC or gateway in the middle.
-The Arduino OPTA is DIN-rail-mounted, 12–24 VDC powered, and programmable with both Arduino sketches and IEC 61131-3 PLC languages, so it deploys exactly the same way across plants whose IT and OT teams will never agree on a network plan.
+The [Arduino OPTA](https://www.arduino.cc/pro/hardware-arduino-opta/) is DIN-rail-mounted, 12–24 VDC powered, and programmable with both Arduino sketches and IEC 61131-3 PLC languages, so it deploys exactly the same way across plants whose IT and OT teams will never agree on a network plan.
 Pairing it with Blues Wireless for OPTA adds cellular and WiFi to a device that already speaks the language of the plant.

 **Deployment scenario.** A single OPTA + Wireless for OPTA mounted on the DIN rail next to the VFD inside the pump's electrical panel, RS-485 daisied to the drive's communication port, antenna routed out through a cable gland to a magnetic-mount whip on the cabinet roof.
 Line power from a 24 VDC panel supply that's already there.
 No PC, no gateway, no plant LAN involvement.